How to Configure Local Repository in RHEL 8

 # yum repolist all

-Yes, you have successfully installed the tools provided from the local repository.
-That's basically the explanation of How to Configure Local Repository in RHEL 8.
+Yes, you have successfully installed the tools provided by the local repository.
+That's basically the explanation of How to Configure a Local Repository in RHEL 8.

 Maybe that's all I can share with you guys, hopefully this article will be useful.